dreamcode-academy/mastering-python/README.md

 2. **Navigate to the Module**: Each module is contained in its own folder.
 3. **Follow Along**: Open the lesson folders in sequence to access the scripts and projects.

-## Prerequisites

-- Basic knowledge of programming concepts.
-- Python installed on your computer (version 3.x recommended).
-- An IDE or text editor of your choice.

 ## How to Use This Repository

 - Each module folder contains subfolders for each lesson, including scripts, notes, and assignments.
 - Start with Module  1 and progress through the modules sequentially.
 - Practice exercises and projects are provided to help reinforce your learning.

 ## Contributing